tableau/hyper-db/website/docs/sql/external/formats.md

   extension is assumed to be uncompressed.
 If set to `'none'`, all input files are treated as uncompressed.
 If set to `'gzip'`, all input files are expected to be gzip compressed.
-: Not available for Apache Parquet or Iceberg, as those formats handle compression internally, so gzipping a Parquet file is not advisable and therefore not used in practice.
+: Not available for Apache Parquet, Apache Arrow or Iceberg, as those formats handle compression internally, so gzipping a Parquet file is not advisable and therefore not used in practice.